aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 2.4.
 Explore your project directory, you will have the following files:

-* **lib/cdk-msg-app-backend-stack.ts** is where the your CDK application’s main stack is defined.
+* **lib/cdk-msg-app-backend-stack.ts** is where your CDK application’s main stack is defined.
 This is the file we’ll working on.

 * **bin/cdk-msg-app-backend.ts** is the entrypoint of the CDK application.
 It will load the stack defined in lib/cdk-msg-app-backend-stack.ts.